Rutledgejp30/CoffeeMachine/README.md

 The machine has a limited supply of resources to make the drinks.
 When it does not have enough of a resource to make a drink, it will display what resource it is low on.

-For maintanance purposes, the word "report" can be typed in place of a drink to see the available resources in the machine.
+For maintenance purposes, the word "report" can be typed in place of a drink to see the available resources in the machine.